Keto Bagels

 What are some tasty flavor variations for these keto bagels?

-You can customize your bagels by adding ingredients like minced onion, garlic powder, poppy seeds, or everything bagel seasoning to the dough before baking.
-Get creative with your favorite flavors!
+Add minced onion, garlic powder, poppy seeds, or everything bagel seasoning to the dough before baking.
+Mix and match to find your favorite combo!

 Other Keto Breakfast Recipes